rajesh1402/linkedin-profiles/LinkedIn_Profile_Saver_Requirements.md

 1. **Migrations:**
    - Use Alembic for DB migrations.
    - Provide migration scripts for initial schema and any changes (e.g., `profile_pic` field).
+   - All migration scripts now use short hex revision IDs (max 32 chars) for compatibility with Postgres.
+   - The migration chain is: initial table creation → add `about` and `notes` columns.
+   - If columns are added manually, always update the `alembic_version` table accordingly.

 2. **Seeding:**
    - Provide a script to seed the database with example LinkedIn profiles.